-The monthly operating reports required under sub.
-(1).
+A copy of the most current version of s.
+ATCP 76.

+The pool construction plans after the effective date of the rule.

+The manufacturer’s pump performance curve.
+Pf

+The manual of operations for any secondary anti-entrapment device or system.
+Pf

+The manual of instruction on filter operation.

+6. Instructions for operation and maintenance of all equipment,7.
+Instructions and other pertinent information on pool operation and maintenance.8.
+The most recent Federal centers for disease control recommendations for fecal accidents or other plan in response to fecal accidents.

+File retention period.
+The following operational tests and reports shall be kept for a minimum of 2 years.
+1. Anti-entrapment device or system test results as required by manufacturer and corrective actions taken, if needed.
+Pf

-Each laboratory bacteriological report.
+2. Any laboratory bacteriological report.
+Pf

-Each fecal accident report made under s.
+3. Any fecal accident report made under s.
 ATCP 76.31.

-In addition to the reports listed under subds.
-1., 2., and 3. any other report submitted to the department or agent for the preceding 2 year period.

-A copy of the most current version of this chapter.

-6. Pool construction plans.

-7. The manufacturer’s pump performance curve, manual of instruction on filter operation, recommendations for operation and maintenance of all equipment, and instructions and other pertinent information on pool operation and maintenance.

-8. The most recent Federal centers for disease control recommendations for fecal accidents or other plan in response to fecal accidents.
+Pf

+4. Any other reports required by the department or agent.

-9. Daily inspections and operational tests as specified in s.
-ACTP 76.37.
+5. Daily inspections and operational tests.
+Pf

-All records shall be kept at least 7 years, except that monthly reports, fecal accident reports, daily inspection results, and operational tests shall be kept for at least 2 years.
-1.

-All of the documents under par. (a) shall be accessible to the operator and the department or agent.
+All of the documents under par. (a) and (b) shall be accessible to the department or agent upon request.

 History: CR 06−086: cr.
 Register August 2007 No. 620, eff.
 2−1−08; renum. from DHS 172.32 Register June 2016 No. 726; correction in (3) (a) 3., 5., 9. made under s.
 13.92 (4) (b) 7., Stats., Register June 2016 No. 726.

 ATCP 76.33 Facility maintenance, repair and sanitation.
-(1) POOL AREA. (a) General.
-Each pool shall be routinely brushed or vacuumed to keep the basin and surrounding appurtenances free of sediment, lint, hair, debris, algae and slime growth and discoloration.
-Cracks or other defects shall be repaired and the pool interior shall be refinished as necessary to maintain it in a cleanable condition.
-The pool and water area shall be maintained in a clean and sanitary condition.
-Glass and shatterable plastic items shall be prohibited in the pool area.
+(1) POOL AREA. (a) Basin.
+1. Each pool shall be routinely brushed or vacuumed to keep the basin and surrounding appurtenances free of sediment, lint, hair, debris, algae and slime growth and discoloration.

+2. Cracks or other defects shall be repaired and the pool interior shall be refinished as necessary to maintain it in a cleanable condition.

+3. The pool and water area shall be maintained in a clean and sanitary condition.

+4. Glass and shatterable plastic items shall be prohibited in the pool area, except for pool test kit contents while in use to test pool water according to manufacturer’s instructions.
+Pf

 Deck maintenance and cleaning.
-Pool areas and appurtenances, including safety pads, shall be maintained in good repair and
+1. Deck areas and appurtenances, including safety pads, a.
+Shall be maintained in good repair, and

-shall be rinsed daily to prevent microbial growth.
+b.
+Shall be rinsed daily to prevent microbial growth.

-Indoor pool decks shall be disinfected at least weekly.
+2. Indoor pool decks shall be disinfected at least weekly.

+Note: It is recommended to avoid the use of an ammonia based disinfectant as this can contribute to an increased level of chloramines in the pool water.

-Depth markings along the edge of the pool shall be maintained to be clearly visible and readable.
-The deck shall be kept unobstructed except for easily portable furniture and equipment.
+3. Depth markings along the edge of the pool shall be maintained to be clearly visible and readable.
+Pf

+4. The deck shall be kept unobstructed except for easily portable furniture and equipment.
+Pf

 Walls, ceilings and floors.
 The walls, ceilings and floors in the pool area shall be maintained in a clean and sanitary condition.